 What have been the milestones for the company over the years?

 First of all, ADVOC is in a strategically located port.
 In the early days, the company was set up with the primary aim to supply Iraq.
 While this plan had some success, the demand was not consistent and thus the company revised the business model with a view to ensuring the factory was fully engaged on a regular basis.
-ADVOC began producing Coroli brand products in Abu Dhabi in 2000 and in 2004, and bought Cebag Middle East Limited, the owner of the Coroli brand, amongst other brands.
+ADVOC began producing Coroli brand products in Abu Dhabi in 2000 and 2004, and bought Cebag Middle East Limited, the owner of the Coroli brand, amongst other brands.
 ADVOC thus acquired the Coroli brand ownership rights for the MENA region, plus the Cebag trading business.
 This proved to be a significant milestone because it got the company away from relying on government tenders, which came on an irregular basis.
-In addition, the company also launched a range of other branded products as well to meet demand across several sectors in the major retail outlets in the region.
-Between 2004 and 2009, we built up a significant distribution network in all of the countries around here, from East Africa to Pakistan and we now deal with all of the GCC for Coroli and other ADVOC brands.
+Between 2004 and 2009, we built up a significant distribution network in all of the countries in the region, from East Africa to Pakistan and we now deal with all of the GCC for Coroli and other ADVOC brands.
 We also make private label brands for selected major clients.
 In 2010 we began a major program of upgrades and installed several automated sections to our plant including high-speed filling lines plus robotic packing and palletizing.
 In 2012 we expanded our factory capacity by about 25% increasing both efficiency and output.
 In 2013, we added a custom built modern PET bottle making plant.
 We are now capable of making most of our own bottles and we plan to add further capacity as demand increases.
 In 2014, we also acquired a plot adjacent to our refinery that will double our current factory area.

 What is your company's strategy for being as customer orientated as possible?